johnjago/awesome-free-software/README.md

 ![software license chart](https://upload.wikimedia.org/wikipedia/commons/thumb/3/38/Software-license-classification-mark-webbink.svg/799px-Software-license-classification-mark-webbink.svg.png)

 Feel free to submit a pull request.
-The only requirement is that the software must strictly adhere to the above definition, and you must have used it enough to know that it is [awseome](https://github.com/sindresorhus/awesome/blob/master/awesome.md).
+The software that you add must strictly adhere to the above definition, and you must have used it enough to know that it is [awseome](https://github.com/sindresorhus/awesome/blob/master/awesome.md).
+See [Contribution Guidelines](https://github.com/johnjago/Awesome-Free-Software/blob/master/contributing.md) for more information.

 ## Contents
   - [Audio](#audio)